11 Things People Forget to Pack Before a Trip – Check These Before You Leave

 The most commonly forgotten toiletries include toothbrush, toothpaste, deodorant, hairbrush, lip balm, sunscreen, moisturizer, cleanser, razor, contact lens solution, feminine hygiene products, and personal skincare products.

-What should I check before leaving for the airport?
+What should be on a last-minute carry-on packing checklist before leaving for the airport?

-Before leaving for the airport, check your passport or ID, wallet, phone, chargers, medication, glasses or contact lenses, travel documents, boarding pass, power bank, headphones, snacks, and anything you would need if your checked luggage were delayed.
+Before leaving for the airport, check your passport or ID, wallet, phone, boarding pass, travel documents, prescription medication, phone charger, power bank if allowed, glasses or contact lenses, headphones, snacks, and anything you would need if your checked luggage were delayed.
+Also, check your airline’s carry-on rules for liquids, electronics, batteries, and personal item size before you leave home.

-Create your packing list a few days before leaving, pack by category, keep toiletries and chargers in dedicated pouches, check the bathroom and wall outlets before leaving, and keep your final checklist visible until your suitcase is closed.
+The best way to remember everything when packing for a vacation is to use a checklist a few days before leaving, then create a separate last-morning list for the items you still need to use.
+Pack by category, keep toiletries and chargers in dedicated pouches, check the bathroom and wall outlets before leaving, and keep the final checklist visible until your suitcase is closed.

-What should I pack the night before a flight?
+What should be on a night before a flight packing checklist?